-- Also known as in the literature as entamide furoate or entamide.
+- Also known in the literature as entamide furoate or entamide.

-- CDC conducted a study with investigational use of the drug between 1977-1990.
+- CDC conducted a study on the investigational use of the drug between 1977-1990.

 NON-FDA APPROVED USES

-- As combination therapy with other antiprotozoals such as nitroimidazoles for the treatment of invasive or extraintestinal amebiasis.
-Diloxanide furoate is not a tissue amoebicide and therefore in extraintestinal infections of E. histolytica, another agent (specifically a "tissue amoebicide" like Metronidazole) should be considered for use in combination with diloxanide furoate.
+- As a combination therapy with other antiprotozoals, such as nitroimidazoles, for treating invasive or extraintestinal amebiasis.
+Diloxanide furoate is not a tissue amoebicide.
+Therefore, in extraintestinal infections of E. histolytica, another agent (specifically a "tissue amoebicide" like metronidazole) should be considered for use with diloxanide furoate.

 There's more to see -- the rest of this topic is available only to subscribers.